 Your fish will be more bothered about how much light they get throughout the day, and by turning the light off at night, you will allow your fish to rest peacefully.

-Be aware that some fish may be averse to strong light, so it is always wise to check the particular needs of any fish that you keep.
+Be aware that some fish may be averse to strong light, so checking any fish’s particular needs is always wise.

 Both freshwater fish and marine fish will need around 12 hours of light each day.
 Not enough light, and you may start to notice their colors fade.
 Your fish can become lethargic and may stop eating.